AWS Well-Architected Framework: A Complete Checklist

 2. Security

-This pillar refers to the ability to safeguard systems, information, and assets using risk assessment as well as mitigation, so as to help achieve business value in a secure manner.
+This pillar refers to safeguarding systems, information, and assets using risk assessment and mitigation to help securely achieve business value.
 The security pillar of an AWS architecture includes identity and access management, detective controls, infrastructure protection, data protection, and incident response.

-• Identity and access management: Absolutely critical for data and information security, identity and access management ensures that only authorized and authenticated users have access to your information and resources, just as much as intended and approved by you.
+• Identity and access management: Critical for data and information security, identity and access management ensures that only authorized and authenticated users have access to your information and resources, just as much as intended and approved by you.

-• Incident response: Even with tight governance and security in place, you aren’t completely risk-free.
-Having incident response management in place makes sure that if at all a security incident takes place, it does not affect the ability of your teams to operate efficiently.
+• Incident response: You aren’t completely risk-free, even with tight governance and security.
+Having incident response management in place ensures that if a security incident occurs, it does not affect the ability of your teams to operate efficiently.
 Additionally, it helps mitigate the effect of that incidence.

 The design principles hence derived from the security pillar in an AWS architecture diagram are as follows: